-October 23, 2019 — This picture, taken in 1904 by Norwegian photographer Olaf Væring, shows the Oseberg Viking ship excavation in Norway.
-The placename Oseberg literally translates to “Ásmountain” which in this context means “Burial Mound of the Æsir.”
-The Oseberg Viking ship is famous for many reasons, such as its beautifully carved ornamentation and possible connection to the mythological (but widely attested) Yngling dynasty.
+October 23, 2019 — The Oseberg Viking ship is famous for many reasons, such as its beautifully carved ornamentation and possible connection to the supreme Yngling dynasty that helped found Denmark, Norway, and Sweden.

+One of Oseberg’s lesser-known finds puzzles renowned historians, linguists, and self-taught Viking Age scholars to this day.
 Did you know the Oseberg archaeologists found a short round stick, that could have been a piece of an oar or perhaps fitted to the prow or stern, carved with nine unusual runes?

 Translated left to right, the first five runes form an Old Norse word “litil” which means little.
 The next three runes read “uis,” which when spoken aloud sounds like “vís” and translates to wise in modern English.
 The final and ninth rune could, with some imagination, be translated to maðr, which suggests “man” or “mankind.”
 Moreover, “Vit-lítill” is an Old Norse word that frequently appears in the Icelandic sagas, its direct translation is “witless,” suggesting unintelligence or having “little good sense.”

 So, what do we get if we attempt a full translation of the nine Oseberg runes when reading them from left to right?
 There are two potential and highly likely interpretations.
 “Mankind knows little” or “man knows little.”
-Both translations indicate that whoever carved the runes might have been a heathen priest or a volva contemplating the more important questions in life.
+Both translations indicate whoever carved the runes might have been a heathen priest or a volva contemplating the more important questions in life.